Hematophagy: Medical importance

 The phlebotomic action opens a channel for contamination of the host species with bacteria, viruses and blood-borne parasites contained in the hematophagous organism.
-Thus, many animal and human infectious diseases are transmitted by hematophagous species, such as the bubonic plague, Chagas disease, dengue fever, eastern equine encephalitis, filariasis, leishmaniasis, Lyme disease, malaria, rabies, sleeping sickness, St. Louis encephalitis, tularemia, typhus, Rocky Mountain spotted fever, West Nile fever, Zika fever, and many others.
+Thus, many animal and human infectious diseases are transmitted by hematophagous species, such as the bubonic plague, Chagas disease, dengue fever, eastern equine encephalitis, filariasis, leishmaniasis, Lyme disease, malaria, rabies, scrub typhus, sleeping sickness, St. Louis encephalitis, tularemia, typhus, Rocky Mountain spotted fever, West Nile fever, Zika fever, and many others.

 Insects and arachnids of medical importance for being hematophagous, at least in some species, include the sandfly, blackfly, tsetse fly, bedbug, assassin bug, mosquito, tick, louse, mite, midge, and flea.

 Many blood-feeding insects and arachnids, including mosquitoes, tsetse flies, kissing bugs, bed bugs, and ticks, rely on 4-hydroxyphenylpyruvate dioxygenase (HPPD) to degrade excess tyrosine after a bloodmeal.
 Inhibiting HPPD with compounds such as nitisinone causes lethal tyrosine accumulation, killing vectors after feeding and, in mosquitoes, even after brief contact with treated surfaces.
 This distinct metabolic vulnerability offers a potential route for broad-spectrum vector control beyond conventional neurotoxic insecticides.

 Hematophagous organisms have been used by physicians for beneficial purposes (hirudotherapy).
 Some doctors now use leeches to prevent the clotting of blood on some wounds following surgery or trauma.
 The anticoagulants in the laboratory-raised leeches' saliva keeps fresh blood flowing to the site of an injury, actually preventing infection and increasing chances of full recovery.
 In a recent study a genetically engineered drug called desmoteplase based on the saliva of Desmodus rotundus (a vampire bat) was shown to improve recovery in stroke patients.